 Bed preparation is one of the most important steps toward a thriving garden.
-Healthy, living soil will produce healthy plants less prone to pest and disease problems.
+Living soil will produce plants less prone to pest and disease problems.
 Your primary goal in bed preparation is to loosen the soil so that roots, water, and air can easily penetrate it.
 Bed preparation also includes mixing in compost or other soil amendments.